 Ayciffe village, situated close to the River Skerne is a place with a long history and the home to a church of partly Anglo-Saxon origin dedicated to St Andrew.
-Aycliffe was evidently a place of importance in Anglo-Saxon times as religious synods, important meetings of the Northumbrian church, were held here in the years 782 and 789 AD.
+Aycliffe was evidently a place of importance in Anglo-Saxon times as religious synods, important meetings of the Northumbrian church, were held here in 782 AD and 789 AD.

-Aycliffe of course has a Saxon name meaning ‘oak clearing’ – it was originally called Acley – and was a felled area in a great oak woodland that stood in the district.
-It was in later times that one part of Aycliffe’s Saxon estate was acquired by a Viking called Scule which is why we have the neighbouring village of School Aycliffe.
+Aycliffe of course has a Saxon name meaning ‘oak clearing’.
+It was originally called Acley and was part of a felled area in a great oak woodland that stood in the district.
+In later times one part of Aycliffe’s Saxon estate was acquired by a Viking called Scule which is why we have the neighbouring village of School Aycliffe.

 To the north and east of Aycliffe the River Skerne winds its way southward through the flat, sparsely populated and historically poorly drained lands to the south of Sedgefield.
 The river, which has its source near Trimdon, is always little more than a large stream, only becoming a small river in the Darlington area as it approaches the River Tees.

 The name of the Skerne itself derives from the Old Norse ‘skirr’ meaning bright and clear which is the same as the ‘sher’ in Anglo-Saxon place-names like Sherburn.
 Skerne is also the name of a village in the East Riding of Yorkshire which is named from a nearby beck.

 Newton Aycliffe and Woodham

 Newton Aycliffe to the north west of Aycliffe is a new town that was created in 1947 to provide new housing and industrial growth in south Durham.
 Named from the nearby village of Aycliffe it was given the prefix ‘Newton’ to distinguish it from its older neighbour.

 The southerly half of Newton Aycliffe consists of industrial estates and includes Heighington Railway Station on a north westerly extension of the old Stockton and Darlington Railway.